 The Townships of Schreiber and Terrace Bay have a wide selection of outdoor activities for a variety of seasons.

 The Terrace Bay and Schreiber area is well suited for camping due to its vast wilderness and rugged natural beauty.
 Whether you are tenting or staying in an RV, there is something for everyone.
 Campers can enjoy the splendor of the forest and maintain close proximity to local services and amenities.
 In addition, there is a myriad of activities for visitors to enjoy, from boating and canoeing to hiking and fishing.
-Interested persons can check out five excellent locations for camping: Aguasabon Falls Campground, Travel Rest Trailer Park, Rainbow Falls Provincial Park, Neys Provincial Park and Slate Islands Provincial Park.
+Interested persons can check out three excellent locations for camping: Rainbow Falls Provincial Park, Neys Provincial Park and Slate Islands Provincial Park.
 Come out and see what makes North Shore camping “Superior.”